|

 "When you were unconscious on account of my rather magnificent tree

-- Wyn, did you notice how lovely it looked spreading its branches over
+– Wyn, did you notice how lovely it looked spreading its branches

-raised his sonic screwdriver and made it light up harmlessly in 'penlight'
+He raised his sonic screwdriver and made it light up harmlessly in ‘penlight’

 mode.

 trying to work out if he was telling the truth.
-Of course he wasn't.
-Such
+Of course he wasn’t.

-several of which he himself drafted.
+treaties, several of which he himself drafted.

-But lying about them wasn't against any law he knew of, and it settled
+But lying about them wasn’t against any law he knew of and it settled

 Pocht down for the rest of the journey to the TV station.
 As they drew